AAFA’s 2023 Asthma Capitals™ Report Highlights the Most Challenging Places in the U.S. to Live With Asthma

-In September, asthma attacks and hospitalizations are higher than any other time of year.
-This is called the September Asthma Epidemic.
-During this critical month, the Asthma and Allergy Foundation of America (AAFA) has released the 2022 Asthma Capitals™ report.
+To bring awareness to Asthma Peak Month, the Asthma and Allergy Foundation of America (AAFA) has released the 2023 Asthma Capitals™ report.
 This report analyzes data from the 100 largest cities in the U.S. to identify the most challenging places to live with asthma.
-Detroit, Michigan, tops the list for 2022.
+Allentown, Pennsylvania, is #1 for 2023.

 - Asthma prevalence (or occurrence)